Links to people, services and products that I use and recommend.

 Butleroy – this is a new addition to my productivity toolkit.
 One of the challenges I find with many apps is the lack of integration.
 Butleroy makes it possible to join together a number of different apps, including Google Calendar and Tasks, Microsoft To Do, Trello, Todoist, and see them in one place.

-Asana – I use Asana for my annual project plan.
-I find it useful as it gives me an overview of my year as well as a focus on what’s coming up next.
+Asana – I’ve used Asana for my annual project plan.
+I found it useful as it gave me an overview of my year as well as a focus on what’s coming up next.

 Trello – this is an old favourite.
-The kanban style boards lend themselves to my visual style and I’m keeping track of the detail for my forthcoming projects.
+The kanban style boards lend themselves to my visual style and I’ve used Trello for keeping track of the detail for forthcoming projects.

 CocoonWeaver – a voice memo app, this comes in handy for logging ideas as they pop into my head.
 I keep better track of moments of inspiration.